djeada/Linux-Notes/notes/ssh_and_scp.md

 ssh-keygen  -t rsa
 ```

-In your.ssh directory, you should now have an RSA public and private key pair:
+In your .ssh directory, you should now have an RSA public and private key pair:

 ```bash
 ls -a ~/.ssh/